krishnaraj-singh-yadav/Student-Attendance-Monitor/README.md

 # IR Sensor:
 Detects the presence of a user and activates the system.
 # LCD Display:
-Provides feedback to the user, such as "Access Granted" or "Access Denied".
+Provides feedback to the user, such as "Access Granted" or "Access Denied" , show count of student and condition of room light .
 # LED Indicators:
 Green LED lights up for granted access, and Red LED lights up for denied access.
+Blue LED light up if there is even a single student in the class.
+# Information on excel sheet:
+Student information such as  TIME ,  NAME , REGISTRAtion no.,and GROUP will be fed when RF Tag will be scanned through RF Reader.